Content on this page was generated by AI and has not been manually reviewed.

 What happens to server-owned data if I leave?

 The server retains its data, and other members can still access messages posted before you left.
 Your personal copy of messages isn’t stored by Discord after you leave.
-Learn how to delete messages from your discord server in seconds: fast cleanup, bulk delete, and moderation tips
+Stop x server ubuntu a step by step guide: How to stop Xorg on Ubuntu and switch to a safe non-graphical session 2026

 Can I leave a server without others knowing?